Healthcare Cost Control

 Use the BREATH Check

-Before going to the ER, pause and look for these warning signs:
+Before heading to the ER, pause and look for these warning signs:

 BBreathing difficulties